 All super simple, all super tasty!

-- Top with a ladle of your favorite marinara or bolognese for a incredibly delicious take on pasta!
+- Top it like pasta: Finish with a ladle of marinara or bolognese for a cozy pasta-night vibe.

 Ingredients